Colin Kaepernick’s Collusion Grievance Resolved, Settlement Details Confidential

 The case was in the process of moving forward to arbitration before the agreement was struck.
 People are assuming that there is a financial piece to the puzzle, but a confidentiality agreement prevents all parties from sharing the details.

-Kaepernick filed his lawsuit against the NFL in October of 2017 accusing NFL owners of collusion.
-The quarterback alleges that the NFL owners conspired to prevent him from playing in the league after he took a knee during the National Anthem in protest says CNBC.
+Kaepernick filed his lawsuit against the NFL in October of 2017, accusing NFL owners of collusion.
+The quarterback alleges that NFL owners conspired to prevent him from playing in the league after he took a knee during the national anthem in protest, says CNBC.

 Kaepernick has not played football professionally since 2016 when he became a free agent.

 Colin Kaepernick was the first of many NFL players and teams to take a knee during the anthem in protest of the many shootings of people of color by police across the United States.
-Even Donald Trump got in on the discussion suggesting that NFL owners should fire anyone who takes a knee during the National Anthem on the field.
+Even Donald Trump got in on the discussion, suggesting that NFL owners should fire anyone who takes a knee during the national anthem on the field.

+Even though no NFL teams have offered Kaepernick a contract, Nike made a deal with the former star quarterback, building a publicity campaign around him, says the Inquisitr.

+The launch by Nike showed that Kaepernick has the support of those who matter when Tom Brady, the New England Patriots quarterback, liked all of the posts on Instagram which included images of Kaepernick with the “Just Do It” logo.